magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Plan
 ----

-| Which plan will be used to bill calls for this user.
+| Plan that will be used to charge the clients.